h0ssimo/h0ssimo.github.io/_drafts/articles/workflow-controlling-sewing-lines-using-zbrush-and-substance-painter.md

 ### The Concept

 The whole idea, is simply to create a mask while sculpting in _ZBrush_.
 Then, when you import your model to _Substance Painter_, it's just a matter of applying the created mask to the desired material.
 And _BOOM_!
-You are in the driving seat!
+You're in the driving seat!

 ### Notes Before Starting